luxfi/warp/relayer/README.md

   - The AWS region in which the KMS key is located.
 Required if `kms-key-id` is provided.

+  `"block-gas-limit": unsigned integer`

+  - The maximum amount of gas that can be used in a single block on this blockchain.
+The relayer will not attempt to deliver messages that require more gas than this limit to the given chain.

+  `"max-base-fee": string`

+  - The maximum base fee gas price the relayer is willing to pay on this blockchain.
+Represented as a decimal encoded unsigned integer string to allow for large values.

+  `"max-priority-fee-per-gas": string`

+  - The maximum priority fee per gas that the relayer is willing to pay to incentivize transactions being including on this blockchain.
+The relayer will use the current estimation of the required gas tip cap for this blockchain, up to a maximum of this configured value.
+Represented as a decimal encoded unsigned integer string to allow for large values.

 `"decider-url": string`

 - The URL of a service implementing the gRPC service defined by `proto/decider`, which will be queried for each message to determine whether that message should be relayed.